-The investment fund invests at least 51 % of its fund assets in the form of directly purchased individual securities - i.e. which are not held indirectly through investment funds or derivatives - in equities or equity-equivalent securities issued by companies which are headquartered or mainly active in Asia, Russia or Turkey.
+The investment fund invests at least 51 % of its fund assets in the form of directly purchased individual securities (i.e. not purchased indirectly through investment funds or derivatives), in equities or in equity-equivalent securities issued by companies which are headquartered or mainly active in North America, Europe or the developed markets of the Pacific region.